jriguera/bosh-ironic-cpi-release/README.md

 * Servers must be predefined on Ironic (as *enroll* state) or defined using the **ironic_params** properties.
+When the CPI runs, depending on the configuration, it wil take one of the available servers in *enroll* (by searching by MAC or by hardware specs: memory, cpu, disk ...) or it will define the baremetal server in Ironic by itself.

-* Physical servers need at least two disks.
+* Baremetal servers need at least two disks.
 Because of how Bosh Agent works and how Ironic sets up the ConfigDrive as a small partition at the end of the first device (*/dev/sda*), Bosh Agent is not able to manage partitions on such way on the first device, as consecuence, a second device (*/dev/sdb*) is needed for ephemeral data.
 A 3rd device would be used for persistent data.